GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

     might be no-op for many applications.
   - How users customize the Ops Agent config file to enable scraping and ingesting telemetry for this application.
 This contains details about the new receiver type(s).
 For example:
     - The default log file paths the logging receiver(s) expect logs to be at
     - The default log formats the logging receiver(s) expect the logs to be in
     - The default metrics endpoint / port the metrics receiver expect metrics to be exposed at
     - Available parameters of the receiver(s) to control additional behaviors
   - Sample pipeline and receiver configuration snippets
 - How to query logs and metrics for this application once ingested
   - When it comes to querying the logs and metrics data points, which log name, log labels, metrics namespace, metrics names, metrics labels to filter by.
   - Which dashboards contain these metrics by default.
-- Common failure cases specific to this application and how to troubleshoot them For each of the failure cases, document how users could detect that failure condition (e.g. via errors in the Ops Agent log, via Ops Agent’s own health metrics), and how to fix it.
-Sample failure condition includes:
+- Common failure cases specific to this application and how to troubleshoot them.
+  For each of the failure cases, document how users could detect that failure condition (e.g. via errors in the Ops Agent log, via Ops Agent’s own health metrics), and how to fix it.
+Sample failure conditions include:
   - Failed to talk to the application because the endpoint that exposes metrics is down.
   - Failed to connect to a database because the username and password combo is invalid